Kong/docs.konghq.com/app/_src/gateway/production/logging/update-log-level-dynamically.md

 The log level change is propagated to all NGINX worker nodes, including the newly spawned workers.

 {:.important}
-> Be careful when changing the log level of a node to `debug` in a production environment, because the disk could fill up quickly.
-As soon as the debug logging finishes, revert back to a higher level such as `notice`, **or** specify a `timeout` as a request querystring parameter when issuing a request to modify the log level.
-To ensure stability, the `timeout` for all dynamically set log levels is 60 seconds **by default**.
+> Changing the log level to `debug` in a production environment can rapidly fill up the disk.
+After debug logging, switch back to a higher level like `notice` or use a `timeout` parameter in the request query string. **The default timeout for dynamically set log levels is 60 seconds**.

 ## View current log level